 Bin Ladin’s Lamp

-The series of paintings entitled Tales of Sleepless Nights continues the series of my paintings from 1999 entitled Bin Laden’s Lamp.
-The inspiration for this series came from the famous collection of Oriental stories Arabian Nights aka Tales from the Thousand and One Nights.
-When I painted these works, the Czech Republic was almost untouched by Islam.
-Since I was traveling extensively in Africa and Asia at the time and was therefore aware of the enormous strength and vitality of life in these countries, I felt the need to tell their stories to my compatriots with all the contradictions.
-Few Czechs at that time had read the Koran, but almost everyone knew those enchanting Oriental tales from childhood.
-So I took advantage of this and developed the aesthetics that would harness the magic of such imagination to reach the viewer.
+The series of paintings entitled Tales of Sleepless Nights follows on from a cycle of paintings from 1999 entitled Bin Laden’s Lamp.
+I was inspired by the well known oriental stories One Thousand and One Nights.
+The original works were created at a time when Czechia had barely been touched by Islam.
+Since I was travelling extensively in Africa and Asia at the time and was therefore aware of the enormous strength and vitality of life in these countries, I felt the need to tell Czechs their story with all of its contradictions.
+Few Czechs at that time had read the Koran, but almost everyone was familiar with the enchanting oriental tales from their childhood.
+So I took advantage of this and developed an aesthetic that could capture the magic of the imagination I wanted to reach out to the viewer with.

 Commando Unit of Siamese Triples of Hizballah, 1999, 167x155, acrylic and epixide on canvas